mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.2.5  Request: Add Retrieve Request Extension {#add-r-extension}

-Use this microflow to add a new [RetrieveRequest_Extension]() object to your request.
-This is required in order to use the [Retrieve] It requires `Connection`, and `RetrieveRequest` as input parameters.
+Use this microflow to add a new [RetrieveRequest_Extension](#retrieve-request-extension) object to your request.
+This is required in order to use the [Retrieve](#retrieve) activity.
+It requires `Connection`, and `RetrieveRequest` as input parameters.

 To use this activity, you must set up a knowledge base in your Amazon Bedrock Environment.
 For more information, see [Knowledge Base](#knowledge-base).